· ·

 If You Find a Leaf by aimée Sicuro

-When autumn leaves fall, one young artist sees more than just crunching colors—she sees inspiration!
-A leaf becomes a boat, a swing, even a hot air balloon.
-This imaginative story encourages kids to look at fall leaves in creative new ways.
+One leaf can become so many things, like a boat, a swing, or even a hot air balloon.
+This imaginative story encourages kids to see fall leaves in creative ways and inspires lots of pretend play.

 The Scarecrow by beth ferry